Composite Enclaves: Towards Disaggregated Trusted Execution: Problem Statement

-There are peripherals that do not explicitly interact with their environment.
-They draw power and produce heat, but their input and output is not related with the environment.
-GPUs and other Accelerators are the prime example of this class of peripherals.
-For this class of peripherals, a local physical adversary can be tolerated.
+\item [\Sphw without physical interaction:] There are \sphw units that do not explicitly interact with their environment.
+They draw power and produce heat, but their input and output are not related to the environment.
+GPUs and other accelerators are the prime examples of this class of \sphw, for whom a local physical adversary can be tolerated. \end{description}

-In this paper, we chose to go with the weaker of the two possible attacker models and only assume a remote adversary.
-While this is a weaker assumption compared to current TEEs, we stress that for a large class of peripherals, a physical attacker can simply not be tolerated.
-Besides, the remote attacker makes \name easier to integrate into today's hardware architecture: it requires only minimal changes in existing peripherals.
-Later in Section~\ref{sec:discussion:localAttacker} we also discuss how our proposal can be extended to cope with a local physical attacker.

-In summary, we consider a remote attacker that remotely controls the entire software stack, including the OS and hypervisor.
-We assume that the security monitor (SM) is trusted\footnote{Note that this is also true for Intel SGX where $\mu$Code takes the role of the security monitor.}.
-Note that operating systems and hypervisors have a much larger TCB compared to the SM~\cite{costan2016sanctum,lebedev2019sanctorum}.
-Similar to existing TEE proposals, side-channel attacks remain out of scope~\cite{costan2016intel} in our adversary model.
-Finally, we consider denial-of-service attacks to be out of scope in this paper.